kuttiproject/driver-vbox-images/PACKER.md

 * Writes a huge file filled with zeroes to fill the virtual HDD, and deletes it
 * Compacts the virtual hard disk
 * Adds an icon
 * Exports to the final OVA.

 ## Makefile

 The steps described above can also be performed via a supplied makefile and GNU make.
 `make step1` and `make step2` can be used.

-## Publishing a release.
+## Publishing a release

-Collect the OVA files for the supported versions, and create a `driver-vbox-images.json` file describing them.
-Then publish a GitHub release, and upload the `driver-vbox-images.json` file and the OVA files to it.
+Collect the .ova files for the supported versions, and create a `driver-vbox-images.json` file describing them.
+Then publish a GitHub release, and upload the `driver-vbox-images.json` file and the .ova files to it.
+Details can be found in [RELEASE.md](RELEASE.md).